mehtamishah/Bank-Customer-Churn/README.md

 Addressing the issue of customer churn in a bank

 Business Problem:
-It is always more difficult and expensive to acquire a new customer than it is to retain a current paying customer.
-The CEO of the bank is focusing on customer retention as a part of the business strategy.
-He has asked me to look into customer churn and present my findings to senior leadership.
+The CEO of a bank has chosen customer retention as a part of the business strategy for the next quarter.
+He has asked you to present a business case for a project to reduce customer attrition by the end of the week.

 Business metric:
 Customer Turnover rate =